usmanbasha07/ichat/README.md

 - Socket.io: A library that enables real-time, bidirectional, and event-based communication between the browser and the server.
 - Express: A web application framework for Node.js to simplify server-side development.
 - HTML/CSS/JavaScript: Frontend technologies used to create the user interface.
-- MongoDB: A NoSQL database used to store user information and chat data.

-## Folder Structure
 ## Contributing

 Contributions to iChat are welcome!
 If you find a bug or have a feature suggestion, please open an issue.
 If you would like to contribute code, please follow these steps: